processone/docker-ejabberd/ecs/README.md

 using `ejabberdctl` or any other of the available interfaces, see [Understanding ejabberd "commands"](https://docs.ejabberd.im/developer/ejabberd-api/#understanding-ejabberd-commands)

-Additionally, this Docker image includes the `ejabberdapi` executable.
+Additionally, this container image includes the `ejabberdapi` executable.
 Please check the [ejabberd-api homepage](https://github.com/processone/ejabberd-api) for configuration and usage details.